 Track 5 “On God”: Spiritual Themes – All Things Work for Good

 There is a lot of emotions and thoughts in this song, like a mesh of hardships and blessings that compose a life of a celebrity, specific to Kayne.
 But I think the awesome aspect of this song is that no matter the good or bad, it’s On God.
 This to me means that we have a Savior who is walking with us through the good times and bad times.
 And no matter what, God can use ALL things—the good and bad—for our good.

 “And we know that in all things God works for the good of those who love him, who have been called according to his purpose” (Romans 8.28).

 That is why even when we are rejected or we lose, we can still claim the victory.
 If we obeyed the will of God, we know that God will redeem our loss.
 We know that He will make up for our rejection.
 So many people fear being rejected or losing, so they never try anything at all.
-They never take a risk in accordance to God’s will, and they don’t give God something to redeem and bless.
+They never take a risk in accordance with God’s will, and they don’t give God something to redeem and bless.
 We must “go hard” and trust God by not fearing the opinions of others.

 Sometimes we will win.
 Other times we will lose, but God will redeem ALL actions done in obedience to God’s Word.
 Our loses are never eternal.
-In fact, if we lose in accordance to God’s will, we can trust that He will create a victory through our obedience.
+In fact, if we lose in accordance with God’s will, we can trust that He will create a victory through our obedience.
 Don’t forget.
 Jesus obeyed to what seemed like a defeat (death on the cross), but God took that defeat and created the biggest victory in all of space and time—the redemption of the world through Jesus’ Finished Work on the Cross.

 “The message of the cross is foolish to those who are headed for destruction!
 But we who are being saved know it is the very power of God” (1 Corinthians 1.18).